idelchi/devenv/README.md

 `devenv` can be used in one of the following ways:

 - As a submodule, i.e., referenced in your project.
-- As a globally available environment, running with task -g.
+- As a globally available environment, running with `task -g`.
   This can be achieved by either utilizing the published Docker image, which contains the latest version in your home directory, or by installing this repository directly in your home directory.